Fechin/reference/source/_posts/ocaml.md

 categories:
   - Programming
 intro: |
-  The [Ocaml](https://www.ocaml.org/) cheat sheet is a one-page reference sheet for the Ocaml programming language.
+  The [OCaml](https://www.ocaml.org/) cheat sheet is a one-page reference sheet for the OCaml programming language.
 plugins:
   - copyCode
 ---